 Derived from the Latin ‘aperire’, which means ‘to open’, the Italian ‘aperitivo’ now refers both to the pre-dinner drink and the ritual of going for that drink.

 The beverages typically consumed can be anything, really, but they’re usually dry, low-alcohol drinks, such as vermouth, or a bitter liqueur, such as Campari or Aperol.
-To shed some light on these tipples, we talked to Katie Parla, a food and beverage educator and journalist living in Rome since 2003, who literally wrote the book on food and drink culture in the Italian capital, Tasting Rome.
+To shed some light on these tipples, we talked to Katie Parla, a food and beverage educator and journalist living in Rome since 2003.
+Parla, along with Kristina Gill, co-wrote the book Tasting Rome about food and drink culture in the Italian capital.

 How would you describe Italian aperitivo culture?